verny-tran/PhotoClustering/README.md

 **DISCUSSION:** The function's goal is to generate an **undirected graph** with vertices connected by *weighted edges* (which in this case is the distance of similarity between the photos).
 The *lower the edge value*, the *more similar* the vertices connected by that edge.
 This function creates *clusters* for the *specified graph*, with each cluster including vertices that are similar to one another.

-The construction of the cluster is determined by the **threshold** value supplied as input.
+The construction of the clusters is determined by the **threshold** value supplied as input.
 If the *weight of an edge* between two clusters divided by the *minimum weight of clusters* is *less than or equal* to the *tolerance threshold*, the two clusters are *combined into a single cluster*.
 By default, each vertex is a cluster with a weight of `1`.

 ### 2. Linear Marching